bhassani/EternalBlueC/README.md

 - **Make Doublepulsar_WannacryDLL.cpp - Uploads an EXE inside a launcher.dll**

+- Implement a scanner & detect/attack GUI in C#, C++ & Python3

-- Implement a scanner & detect/attack GUI in C#, C++, Java, Python3 & Go ( time permitting ).
+- Implement a scanner & detect/attack GUI in Rust & Go & Java

 - Allow editing of EternalBlue exploit payload to remove DoublePulsar and allow custom payloads & shellcode to be sent instead.